bretth/woven/docs/main.rst

 1. For your first deployment it will deploy your sqlite database
 2. Create a virtualenv for the project version
 3. Install django.
 By default it will install the current version.
 You can set a pip requirements string DJANGO_REQUIREMENT in your settings.py if you want svn trunk or some other version
-4. Install dependencies from one or more requirement req*.txt files. eg. req1.txt, requirements.txt.
-If one doesn't exist then it will create one locally and add woven in it by default.
+4. Install dependencies from one or more requirement req* files. eg. req, requirements.txt etc. If one doesn't exist then it will create one locally and add woven in it by default.
 5. Creates a local sitesettings folder and a settings file for your server [root domain].py if it doesn't already exist.
 You can see how woven lays out your project on the server here.
 6. Deploys your project to the virtualenv on the server
 7. Deploys your root (shortest path) TEMPLATE_DIR into a templates directory on the server.